rizwan2004cs/Daily-Problems/Explanation/Kth Char I.markdown

-# Find the K-th Character in String Game

 ## Problem Statement

 Given a positive integer `k`, determine the k-th character in a recursively defined string generated as follows: